 Cambridge, MA 02138 USA

-Consistent and comprehensive assessment of sustainability at the national level is challenging.
-This research proposes a national sustainability matrix that links an economic input-output model with sustainability indicators.
+Consistent and comprehensive assessment of sustainability is challenging.
+This research proposes a sustainability matrix that links an economic input-output model with sustainability indicators.
 Using China as a case study, the research will construct a sustainability indicator system by using indicators that cover the economy, technology, labor force, natural resources, and environmental impacts.
 The matrix explores the sectoral volume and intensity of sustainability indicators from both production and consumption perspectives.
-This research provides a systems perspective to show the trade-offs and structure of sustainability indicators within supply chains and concludes with suggestions for improving sustainability at the national level.
+This research provides a systems perspective to show the trade-offs and structure of sustainability indicators within supply chains and concludes with suggestions for improving sustainability at the global and regional level.